bandaranaike/vue-3-simple-progress-bar/README.md

 # Vue 3 Simple Progress Bar

-This is a light-weight simple progress bar with minimum variations.
-Design for Vue 3.
+This is a light-weight simple progress bar with minimal variations.
+Designed for Vue 3.

 ### Attributes